A collection of more than 1500 bells

 Year of latest technical information source is 2004

-The Website of this combination restaurant and museum
+The Website of this combination restaurant,

 A visitor's photos (very large page) -